devmotion/CalibrationErrors.jl/docs/src/introduction.md

 A very simple class of models are models that yield the same prediction for all features, i.e., they return the same probabilities for the penguin species regardless of the bill and flipper length.
-Clearly, more complicated take into account also the features and might output different predictions for different features.
+Clearly, more complicated models take into account also the features and might output different predictions for different features.

 In contrast to probabilistic predictive models, non-probabilistic predictive models